 If the size of the cans is different – just take a look at the sale sticker for a cost/ounce breakdown.
 (Most supermarkets offer this) The Kroger brand is 4.76¢ vs 6.9¢ for Del Monte brand.
 Easy winner!

 2. Look for in-store sales.

-Through tonight Kroger is having a huge Private Selection sale where you can try out their “fanc-i-fied” store brands for a sale price, AND $1 extra off when you purchase four participating items.
+In the shopping example I provided earlier, Kroger was having a huge Private Selection sale where you could try out their “fanc-i-fied” store brands for a sale price, AND an extra $1 Off when you purchase four participating items.
 I love a fancy roll when making hamburgers or grilled chicken sandwiches at home, and to get them for $.99 (the same as the inexpensive low-end store brand) was an incredible deal so I stocked up.

-They also had their whole wheat loaves on sale for $.99 after special savings, so I've stocked my freezer.
+They also had their whole wheat loaves on sale for $.99 after special savings, so I've stocked my freezer. (did you know you could freeze bread, cheese, milk and more?)
 This was a huge savings, and didn't require clipping a single coupon!

 3. Stock up on produce seasonally along with a sale.

 My kids love fresh fruit, so I almost always purchase a bag of apples, some bananas, and at least one other fruit to last us through the week.
 This week grapes were on sale for $1.69/lb. which is a little more than I like to pay, but I know they'll eat through them, and it's a healthier alternative to other snack foods!